garrettjohnson/prettier-plugin-lava/README.md

 ## Ignoring code

-We support the following comments (either via HTML or Liquid comments):
+We support the following comments (either via HTML or Lava comments):

 - `prettier-ignore`
 - `prettier-ignore-attribute`